BGerwe/raspberry_pico/README.md

 included in purpose built IDEs.
 That said, extensions are very easy to find and install in VScode.

 Follow [this link](https://code.visualstudio.com/download) for the VScode installer.

+The CraftingTable tutorial recommends downloading [Thonny](https://thonny.org/), it's a very basic IDE, so it doesn't have many of the convenience features included in VSCode; however, if you find VSCode overwhelming to get started in, then it's worth going with Thonny so you can spend more time actually coding and less time learning how to use the IDE.

+### Set up GitHub
+This part is not strictly necessary, either, but it's good practice to get in the habit of creating a new code repository (repo) for each project you are working on.